OscBacon/DishDashDine/readme.md

 ## Using the GUI

-When running the application, your are presented with an menu to select your type of employee
+When running the application, your are presented with an menu to select your type of employee:

 <img src="https://raw.githubusercontent.com/OscBacon/DishDashDine/master/images/employee-selection.PNG" alt="Employee selection" width="400em"/>